-Increase (decrease) as of September 30, 2023 ousands) Asse (a) Adjustments to short term investments, at fair value To reflect the residual cash outflow from the special dividend and return of capital paid by Validus to AIG following the e ((05.071) settlement of the balances due from affiliate \$ (605,071) (605,071) (b) Adjustments to cash & cash equivalents: To reflect the additional transaction costs incurred to affect the acquisition of Validus (22,257) To reflect the cash outflow from the cash consideration paid by RenaissanceRe to affect the acquisition of Validus funded by available cash resources, including cash inflow funded by capital raising activities (2,735,000) (2,757,257) (c) Adjustments to premium receivable To conform balance to RenaissanceRe's accounting policies (1) (389,651) To reflect the elimination of transactions between RenaissanceRe and Validus on consolidation (19,936) (409,587) (d) Adjustments to prepaid reinsurance premiums To conform balance to RenaissanceRe's accounting policies (1) 5,219 To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (8,156) (2,937) (e) Adjustments to reinsurance recoverables (-) To conform balance to RenaissanceRe's accounting policies (1) (19,770) To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (202,951) (222,721) (f) Adjustments to deferred acquisition costs (===,,==) () To reflect deferred acquisition costs at fair value which is estimated to be \$nil (414,375) To reflect value of business acquired ("VOBA") at close 617,000 To conform balance to RenaissanceRe's accounting policies (1) (229,226) To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (1,107) (27,708) (g) Adjustments to other assets (8) To reflect the settlement of balances due to affiliate from the special dividend and return of capital paid by Validus to AIG (1,055,859) To reflect the recognition of operating lease right of use assets at fair value 19,914 To reflect deferred tax liabilities related to identifiable intangible assets and the value of business acquired using the applicable , tax rates in the respective jurisdictions where the assets were recorded.
-(46,195) To reflect deferred tax liabilities related to the conforming of balances to RenaissanceRe's accounting policies using the , , , applicable tax rates in the respective jurisdictions where the assets and liabilities were recorded.
-(20,005) · · · · · · · · · · · · · · · · · · · (1,102,145) (h) Adjustments to goodwill and other intangibles (11) To reflect the fair value of identifiable intangible assets acquired 461,000 To reflect the goodwill determined based on the excess purchase price over the fair value of net assets acquired 89,647 2 550,647 Total adjustment to assets \$ (4,576,779) ivea adjustment to assets ψ (¬,3/0,7/9)
+Increase (decrease) as of September 30, 2023 ousands) Asse (a) Adjustments to short term investments, at fair value To reflect the residual cash outflow from the special dividend and return of capital paid by Validus to AIG following the settlement of the balances due from affiliate \$ (605,071) settlement of the balances due from anniale () (605,071) (b) Adjustments to cash & cash equivalents: (22.2.57) To reflect the additional transaction costs incurred to affect the acquisition of Validus (22,257) To reflect the cash outflow from the cash consideration paid by RenaissanceRe to affect the acquisition of Validus funded by (2 725 000) available cash resources, including cash inflow funded by capital raising activities (2,735,000) (2,757,257) (c) Adjustments to premium receivable To conform balance to RenaissanceRe's accounting policies (1) (389,651) To reflect the elimination of transactions between RenaissanceRe and Validus on consolidation (19,936) (409,587) (d) Adjustments to prepaid reinsurance premiums () To conform balance to RenaissanceRe's accounting policies (1) 5,219 To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (8,156) (2,937) (e) Adjustments to reinsurance recoverables (2,757) (e) To conform balance to RenaissanceRe's accounting policies (1) (19,770) To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (19,770) (202,951) To reflect eminiation of transactions between Reflatssancere and various on consolidation (0) (222,721) (f) Adjustments to deferred acquisition costs (414.275) To reflect deferred acquisition costs at fair value which is estimated to be \$nil (414,375) To reflect value of business acquired ("VOBA") at close 617,000 To conform balance to RenaissanceRe's accounting policies (1) (229,226) To reflect elimination of transactions between RenaissanceRe and Validus on consolidation (1,107) (27,708) (g) Adjustments to other assets To reflect the settlement of balances due to affiliate from the special dividend and return of capital paid by Validus to AIG (1,055,859) To reflect the recognition of operating lease right of use assets at fair value 19,914 To reflect deferred tax liabilities related to identifiable intangible assets and the value of business acquired using the applicable tax rates in the respective jurisdictions where the assets were recorded.
+(46,195) To reflect deferred tax liabilities related to the conforming of balances to RenaissanceRe's accounting policies using the applicable tax rates in the respective jurisdictions where the assets and liabilities were recorded.
+(20,005) (1,102,145) (h) Adjustments to goodwill and other intangibles To reflect the fair value of identifiable intangible assets acquired 461,000 To reflect the goodwill determined based on the excess purchase price over the fair value of net assets acquired 89,647 550.647 Total adjustment to assets \$ (4,576,779) Total aujustinent to assets φ (¬,570,777)